Sims Ellison

-Sims Ellison (March 10, 1967 – June 6, 1995) was an American guitarist, who played for Pariah.
+Sims Ellison (March 10, 1967 – June 6, 1995) was an American bassist, who played for Pariah.
 In 1995, Ellison killed himself due to depression about the music industry.
 Today there is a charity for local Austin musicians who suffer from mental health and suicidal issues called the Sims Foundation.

 Biography

 Ellison was born into a San Antonio musical family.
 He and his brother Kyle formed a heavy metal band in high school called Pariah.
 After a few albums released with different record labels they signed with Geffen Records in 1991 recording their notable album To Mock A Killingbird that was released in 1993.
 In May 1995 Geffen Records dumped the band after which Ellison went into a major depression.

 Death

 On June 6, 1995 Ellison died after he shot himself with a gun in his Austin apartment.
 He was 28 years old.

 SIMS Foundation

 The SIMS Foundation was founded by former Pariah manager Wayne Nagle shortly after Sims`death, in honor of him.
 This charity helps local Austin musicians who have mental health issues by supporting them and their families.

 In October 2021, the SIMS Foundation launched a campaign to treat musicians' mental health.
 The idea first arose in the immediate aftermath of the 2017 Las Vegas shooting and was expanded during the COVID-19 pandemic when, in late 2020, Ellison's father launched The Founders Challenge to address mental health in the musical stage.